cdfoundation/sig-interoperability/docs/vocabulary.md

 * Other Results and Side Effects: Results, logs, reports, compliance evidence, and other pipeline artifacts are uploaded and/or archived.

 #### Cleanup
-* Semantics: Release build resources, de-provision environments, delete build workspace and build container(s).
+* Semantics: Release pipeline resources, de-provision environments, delete pipeline workspace and pipeline container(s).
 * Aliases: Finalize, Finish
-* Inputs: Build Environment, Build Workspace, Provisioned Resources, Routes to Deployments
+* Inputs: Pipeline Environment, Pipeline Workspace, Provisioned Resources, Routes to Deployments
 * Outputs: Return Code/Results
-* Other Results and Side Effects: Deleted Build Environment and Build Workspace, De-provisioned Resources, Deleted Deployments
+* Other Results and Side Effects: Deleted Pipeline Environment and Pipeline Workspace, De-provisioned Resources, Deleted Deployments

 #### Inputs and Outputs for Pipeline Steps

 The inputs and outputs listed in this table are the ones that are used by more than one step.
 These inputs and outputs need to be in a location and/or format that the pipeline steps expect so they can be processed correctly.

-With the exception of the Setup and Cleanup steps, all steps have the following inputs: Secrets, Build Environment, Build Workspace, Parameters for the Step; and the following outputs: Return Codes, Results, Records and Reports, Logs.
+With the exception of the Setup and Cleanup steps, all steps have the following inputs: Secrets, Pipeline Environment, Pipeline Workspace, Parameters for the Step; and the following outputs: Return Codes, Results, Records and Reports, Logs.

 | Step Name | Software Source | Binary Source | Generated Software | Generated Binaries | Source Code Reference | Dependency List/Graph | Test Coverage Reports | Packaged Artifacts | Provisioned Resources | Routes to Deployments | Request Link |
 | :-------: | ------------------ | ---------------- | ---------------------- | ------------------- | ------------------------------ | --------------------- | --------------------- | ------------------ | --------------------- | --------------------- | -------------- |